-Changes in legal requirements and governmental policies concerning zoning, land use, environment al an d other areas of the law may result in additional liabilities, a reduction in operating hours and additional capital expenditures - Our operations are affected by numerous federal, state and local laws and regulations related to zoning, land use and environmental matters.
+Changes in legal requirements and governmental policies concerning zoning, land use, environmental and other areas of the law may result in additional liabilities, a reduction in operating hours and additional capital expenditures - Our operations are affected by numerous federal, state and local laws and regulations related to zoning, land use and environmental matters.
 Despite our compliance efforts, we have an inherent risk of liability in the operation of our business.
 These potential liabilities could have an adverse impact on our operations and profitability.
 In addition, our operations require numerous governmental approvals and permits, which often require us to make significant capital and operating expenditures to comply with the applicable requirements.
 Stricter laws and regulations, or more stringent interpretations of existing laws or regulations, may impose new liabilities, taxes or tariffs on us, reduce operating hours, require additional investment by us in pollution control equipment, create restrictions on our products or impede our access to reserves or opening new or expanding existing plants or facilities.

 Our business is dependent on the timing and amount of federal, state and local funding for infrastructure - Our products are used in a variety of public infrastructure projects that are funded and financed by federal, state and local governments.
-In 2018, voters in local jurisdictions in California, Florida, Georgia, North Carolina and Texas, among others, approved bond and revenue-raising measures to provide additional resources for transportation projects.
-In 2017, three state legislatures in Vulcan-served areas - California, South Carolina and Tennessee - passed new long-term highway funding legislation.
-In 2016, three states saw one-time revenue increases for transportation, and numerous ballot measures were passed to increase investment in several Vulcanserved areas including northern and southern California, Georgia, North Carolina and South Carolina.
+In 2019, voters in local jurisdictions in California, Georgia, New Mexico, North Carolina, Texas and Virginia, among others, approved bond and revenue-raising measures to provide additional resources for transportation projects.
+In 2019, two state legislatures in Vulcanserved areas - Alabama and Illinois - passed new long-term highway funding legislation.
 The federal FAST Act, a five year, fully-funded road, bridge and public transportation authorization law, is providing assistance to state DOTs and metro areas.
 However, given varying state and local budgetary situations and the associated pressure on infrastructure spending, we cannot be entirely assured of the existence, amount and timing of appropriations for future public infrastructure projects.